 Reduced Benefits and Previous Workers’ Compensation Claims

-Pennsylvania law awards full compensation to claimants whose pre-existing conditions are aggravated due to workplace activity.
-However, for claimants receiving workers’ compensation benefits due to a previous workplace injury, their benefits are likely to be reduced to account for the prior worker’s compensation claim.
+Claimants receiving workers’ compensation benefits due to a previous workplace injury, their benefits may be reduced to account for the prior worker’s compensation claim.

-The amount of the reduced benefit is largely dependent upon the amount of compensation the claimant receives from the previous claim and the nature of the new injury, yet claimants should expect to receive a reduction in both wage loss benefits and permanent disability benefits (after the fact).
+The amount of the reduced benefit is dependent upon the amount of compensation the claimant receives from the previous claim, as well as the nature of the new injury.
+Claimants should expect to receive a reduction in both wage loss benefits and permanent disability benefits.

-The workers’ compensation attorneys at Krasno, Krasno, & Onwudinjo have significant experience helping clients with pre-existing medical conditions navigate Pennsylvania’s workers’ compensation laws.
+The workers’ compensation lawyers at our law firm Krasno, Krasno, & Onwudinjo have significant experience helping clients with pre-existing medical conditions navigate the Pennsylvania’s workers’ compensation system.

 Contact us today at (844) 243-4932 for a free consultation.